alexangione419/ImageCollager/README.md

   "Text" will use the text-based view and controller, while "GUI" will use the GUI view and controller.

+* The currentCanvas method in our model was changed from creating a String representation of our current project image to creating a 2D list of Pixels, representing the image of our current project.
+This was done both to ensure that string representations of our project were not being created in the model, and so that creating a BufferedImage of our project would be much easier.

 ## Bug Fixes

 * The loadProject() method now works properly